trevorwagner/trevorwagner.dev/_static/posts/understanding-test-automation-frameworks-what-is-an-assertion-library.md

 When used well, an assertion statement can provide all of the following benefits within the specification's composition by defining what gets evaluated and how:

-1. They define a **clear objective** for the inquiry that the specification executes in service of.
+1. It defines a **clear objective** for the inquiry that the specification executes in service of.
-2. They provide **clear constraints** (by way of criteria for success) for test runtime and as well as **clear reporting** when a behavior exhibited by the system under test overshoots those constraints.
+2. It provides **clear constraints** (by way of criteria for success) for test runtime and as well as **clear reporting** when a behavior exhibited by the system under test overshoots those constraints.
-3. They provide a **clear focal point** to organize test composition around.
+3. It provides a **clear focal point** to organize test composition around.
 Much like the role a topic sentence plays within a paragraph, assertion statements provide a description of the topic (by way the objective for inquiry) for the specification.

 Beyond supporting good composition for an automated test, assertion statements play a key role in helping test specifications produce **signal** (by way of test results) that is vital to informing the data and feedback that automated tests are responsible for.
 In general, the clearer the signal is that a test specification produces when it is executed, the easier (also readable as: _more efficient_) it should be to gather data and feedback from test results (whatever the result was) in a manner that limits the need for in-depth investigation.
 When an assertion statement is used correctly, this signal is usable regardless of whether any specifications they execute within produce a result status of `pass` or `fail`.